 Since none of the competitors gave out the cost or price in their website, factor 4 was the breakthrough.
 You actually had to set up a consultation appointment with the competition (Bosley) to get the price.
 We created a page on our website with analysis of the cost.
 This raised the conversion rate by 100 percent.

 5) Are they in touch with my attitude, my current general mood, and my perception of social reality?
 For a Hair Transplant Doctor this factor is very important and vital to understand.
 Some of the candidates for Hair Transplants are Transgender (male trying to become female).
 This is their social reality.
-Being sensitive to their needs and also foster their intrinsic motivations are vital.
+Being sensitive to their needs and also fostering their intrinsic motivations are vital.

 The website was also effective to portray that the future was bright for hair transplant candidates and it brought them success in their profession, social events…and perhaps even more fulfilling relationships.
 In summary, the success of any website or landing page depends on several main intrinsic motivational rules.